antmicro/kenning/docs/source/json-scenarios.md

 For some platforms, we cannot run a Python script to evaluate or run the model to check its quality - the dataset is too large to fit in the storage, no libraries or compilation tools are available for the target platform, or the device does not have an operating system to run Python on.

-In such cases, it is possible to evaluate the system remotely using the [](runtimeprotocol-api) and the ``kenning.scenarios.inference_server`` scenario.
+In such cases, it is possible to evaluate the system remotely using the [](protocol-api) and the ``kenning.scenarios.inference_server`` scenario.

 For this use case, we need two JSON files - one for inference server configuration, and another one for the ``kenning.scenarios.inference_tester`` configuration, which acts as a runtime client.

 The client and the server may communicate via different means, protocols and interfaces - we can use TCP communication, UART communication or other.
-It depends on the [](runtimeprotocol-api) used.
+It depends on the [](protocol-api) used.

-Let's start with client configuration by adding a `runtime_protocol` entry:
+Let's start with client configuration by adding a `protocol` entry:

 { emphasize-lines="48-57" }
 ```json